Andrew Neyer is a con*conceptual ArtistAutist & Designer.

 I partner with local fabricators to Produce all my products.

-Every year, the collection grows by finding new ways to interact with ordinary objects.
+Every year, the collection grows from discovering new ways to interact with objects and people.

 “My design process is centered on reimagining familiar forms to inspire a new use for ordinary objects.
 The process involves series of reductions until the design feels effortless.”